angr/angr.io/content/blog/java_angr.md

 The complete `angr` code is available [here](https://github.com/angr/angr-doc/tree/master/examples/ictf2017_javaisnotfun).

 A typical approach would require reversing the Java code and the native code used to implement the game.
-However, if you are lazy, you can just use `angr` to, starting from the 5 numbers outputted by the game, automatically compute the 3 numbers of the solution.
+However, if you are lazy, you can just use `angr` to, starting from the 5 numbers printed by the game, automatically compute the 3 numbers of the solution.

 This is the source code implementing one round of the game:
 ```Java